libhal-google/libhal-lpc40/README.md

 For reference the flashing command is:

 ```
-pyocd flash main.bin --target lpc4088
+pyocd flash lpc4078_blinker.elf.bin --target lpc4088
 ```

-Ignore the fact that the target is `lpc4088` as this name works for most lpc40 series microcontrollers.
+Note that target `lpc4088` works for all lpc40 series microcontrollers.

-# Debugging using PyOCD
+# 🔎 On Chip Software Debugging

+## Using PyOCD (✅ RECOMMENDED)

 In one terminal: